 Child Advocacy and Juvenile Justice Clinic – 7675

-The Child Advocacy and Juvenile Justice Clinic (the “CAC”) is a two-semester, seven credit program beginning in the fall semester in which students represent low-income clients in juvenile delinquency and child welfare matters before the Hennepin County Juvenile Court and third-party custody cases before the Hennepin County Family Court.
-Over the last two years, students have been actively involved in two cutting edge areas of the law: they have represented adults seeking custody of unaccompanied minors pursuant to the Special Immigrant Justice Status federal statute.
-Students also work in the policy area of juveniles sentenced to LWOP (life without parole (LWOP) in Minnesota prisons for offenses they committed as juveniles.
+The Child Advocacy and Juvenile Justice Clinic (the “CAC”) is a full academic year, seven credit program beginning in the fall semester in which students represent indigent clients in juvenile delinquency and child welfare matters before the Hennepin County Juvenile Court and custody cases before the Hennepin County Family Court.
+Over the last two years, students have been actively involved in two cutting edge areas of the law: they have represented adults seeking custody of unaccompanied immigrant minors under the Special Immigrant Justice Status federal statute, and they have represented two inmates serving life without parole (LWOP) in Minnesota prisons for offenses they committed as juveniles.
 In connection with their LWOP cases, students have represented clients in extensive proceedings before state and federal courts, including the District of Minnesota and the Eighth Circuit, and are currently preparing for two extensive resentencing hearings that will take place during the 2016-17 school years.

 CAC students represent multiple clients during the course of the year and, under the supervision of CAC faculty, undertake every aspect of direct representation: from interviewing witnesses, to performing fact investigation, to drafting pleadings, to engaging in settlement negotiations, to appearing for court hearings, to conducting trials.